A class of Finite difference Methods for solving inhomogeneous damped wave equations: Consistency, Stability and Convergence

 which is true if

 Hence the second part of the assumption (ii) of lemma \eqref{lem1.1} is satisfied for $k <\frac{2}{\ga_*}$.

-The proposition \eqref{thm1.1} tells us that the damping terms play an important role in the stability of explicit method \eqref{eqn6}.
-The finite difference scheme \eqref{eqn6} will be unstable for any values of $h$ and $k$ if the damping term $\gamma(x)$ is identically zero or $h$ and $k$ are out of the required bounds of the proposition \eqref{thm1.1}. \begin{proposition} The implicit FD-(1,1) approximation defined by \eqref{eqn7.1} is unconditionally stable. \end{proposition} \begin{proof} The eigenvalues of the matrix $\mathcal{M}$ are givn by
+Proposition \eqref{thm1.1} tells us that the damping term plays an important role in the stability of the explicit method \eqref{eqn6}.
+The finite difference scheme \eqref{eqn6} will be unstable for any values of $h$ and $k$ if the damping term $\gamma(x)$ is identically zero or $h$ and $k$ are out of the required bounds of the proposition \eqref{thm1.1}. \begin{proposition} The implicit FD-(1,1) approximation defined by \eqref{eqn7.1} is unconditionally stable. \end{proposition} \begin{proof} The eigenvalues of the matrix $\mathcal{M}$ are given by

-Then, by using functional calculus, the eigenvalues $\mu_n^{\pm}$ of the matrix $(I-\frac{1}{2}kM)^{-1}((I+\frac{1}{2}kM))$ are given by
+Then, by using functional calculus, the eigenvalues $\mu_n^{\pm}$ of the matrix $(I-\frac{1}{2}k\mathcal{M})^{-1}((I+\frac{1}{2}k\mathcal{M}))$ are given by